deeplearningunb/koji/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of Changes

-What type of change this Pull Request brings to Falko?
+What type of change this Pull Request brings to Koji?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix